stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   Crime was surprisingly scanty, and was dealt with through highly efficient policing.
-Punishments ranged from privilege-deprivation and imprisonment to death or major emotion-wrenching, and were never administered without a careful study of the criminal&rsquo;s motivations.
+Punishments ranged from privilege-deprivation and imprisonment to death or major emotion-wrenching, and were never administered without a careful study of the criminal's motivations.
 Warfare, largely civil for the last few millennia though sometimes waged against reptilian and octopodic invaders, or against the winged, star-headed Old Ones who centred in the Antarctic, was infrequent though infinitely devastating.
 An enormous army, using camera-like weapons which produced tremendous